87andrewh/CornerCulling/README.md

 An alternative implementation could fetch all objects potentially along each line of sight, using an efficient bounding volume hiearchy.
-In a game with a large number of static objects, this method's logarithmic complexity would result in huge speedups.
+In a game with a large number of static objects, this method's logarithmic complexity could result in huge speedups.
-I could probably hack together a few graphics libraries to achieve this effect.

 ## Non-Technical Pitch